vihan13singh/higradpy/README.md

 ![logo](https://camo.githubusercontent.com/796826bb3b2df53e9e47da85833adc751f0a415b/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f372f37372f54726964656e745f6c6f676f2e737667)
 # HiGradPy

-This is the Python package for HiGrad (Hierarchical Incremental Gradient Descent), an algorithm for statistical inference for online learning and stochastic approximation.
+This is the Python package for HiGrad (Hierarchical Incremental Gradient Descent), an algorithm for statistical inference for online learning and stochastic approximation by Weijie Su and Yuancheng Zhu.

 #### Description
 Stochastic gradient descent (SGD) is an immensely popular approach for online learning in settings where data arrives in a stream or data sizes are very large.
 However, despite an ever-increasing volume of work on SGD, much less is known about the statistical inferential properties of SGD-based predictions.
 Taking a fully inferential viewpoint, this paper introduces a novel procedure termed HiGrad to conduct statistical inference for online learning, without incurring additional computational cost compared with the vanilla SGD.